As an Amazon Associate we earn from qualifying purchases.

 The lens has an integrated coating that brings out that superior look while reducing the lens flare.
 We found it is a good bet for sports photography considering its price.
 It has a retractable lens that users can detach while not using it, thus increasing its useful life.
 With a powerful zoom performance range of 55-200mm, you can easily capture award-winning images from those sporting events.

 In a nutshell, despite the few limitations, the lens can come in handy whenever you want to produce awesome sports images.
 Unlike other Nikon lenses, you may not notice a degree of aberration in shots above 250 mm focal lengths.
-However, suppose you’re using it to capture indoor sports.
+However, suppose you’re using it to capture indoor sports like a game of billiards.
 In that case, you will realize that you need to compensate for the aperture by using a tripod or increasing ISO.

 However, the Nikon AF-S DX NIKKOR 55-200mm f/4.-5.6 G ED VR II has a lower sharpness in the corner than in the center.
 It isn’t easy to easily note the difference in sharpness too.